movementkitchen/website/src/pages/courses-workshops/index.md

 You can make up one session you missed in the next term for free, if there is space.
-For every next one you will need to pay the regular drop-in price which is £30 for the workshops and £20 for the exercise classes.
+For every next one you will need to pay the regular drop-in price which is £30 for the workshops and £25 for the movement classes.

 Another option would be to book a 1 hour private where we would go through the bits that you missed.
 I could give you a 20% discount on the regular price.